The LuciadRIA product comes as a collection of

-We use webpack to bundle LuciadRIA, and therefore ship that loader with the LuciadRIA distribution.
+We use webpack to bundle LuciadRIA, and ship that loader with the LuciadRIA distribution.

-You can still use another es6 loader, however.
+You can still use another es6 loader, though.

 The sample server included in the distribution is similarly configured.

-If you modify or create files in the LuciadRIA distribution and run a sample application with webpack, you can test your modifications
+If you change or create files in the LuciadRIA distribution and run a sample application with webpack, you can test your modifications

 See Explore and edit the sample code for more information on how to edit and rebuild the samples.